OpenNebula/docs/source/deployment/opennebula_installation/frontend_installation.rst

 Installing on Debian/Ubuntu
 ---------------------------

-To install OpenNebula on a Debian/Ubuntu front-end using packages from **our repositories** execute as root:
+To install OpenNebula on a Debian/Ubuntu Front-end using packages from **our repositories** execute as root:

 .. prompt:: bash # auto